 Stack package to use

-Marking the function as
+We see that marking the function as

-Ghost achieves this goal.
-What is more,
+Ghost achieves this goal: it

 ensures that the subprogram

 Get_Model is never used in production code.

 Global Ghost Variables¶